Ramrao Adik Institute of Technology: Extra curricular activities

 RAIT arranges many extra curricular activities.
 Technical Festival is held twice a year by all the technical committees and open to people outside the college.
 Cultural Festival called "Horizon" is arranged every year in the months of March (For the first time Culture Festival got cancelled in the year 2020 due to COVID-19 Pandemic), which is one of the best Cultural Festival in all over Mumbai and Navi Mumbai.
-It is a three day cultural festival which has various events like Live concerts, Fashion shows, EDM concerts, and various entertainment games.
+It is a three-day cultural festival which has various events like Live concerts, Fashion shows, EDM concerts, and various entertainment games.
 Passes are available for people outside not attending the college.

 RAIT hosts a charity run called Udaan every year during February or March.
 It is open to all.
-Its distance is between 6 to 7 km.
+Its distance is between 6 and 7 km.
 The event witnesses huge response from people.
 The event saw participation of few thousands in the year 2020.

 The college also arranges many events for its students like Stamina (Sports event), Cultural days, Teacher's days, etc. RAIT also provides a platform to develop performing arts, literary, and fine arts by encouraging students to participate in various competitions as well organize several state level and national level events.

-RAIT also arranges many other social and environmental initiatives like volunteering to help the underprivileged children and the elderly in old age homes, Environmental cleanliness drives, and Environment awareness drives.